chenchih/TechNote/PythonNote/Advance/FastAPI/Readme.md

 ```

-Please refer below output, as you can see the second one I remove ID field, and run it it will raise Error.
-It mention `"type": "missing"` related message.
+Please refer below output, as you can see the second one I remove the ID field, and run it it will raise an Error.
+It mentions `"type": "missing"` related message.

 ![MissingField_Post](img/missingField_Post.png)

-I will show how to solve this solution later, let move to Get method.
+I will show how to solve this solution later, let's move to **Get method**.

 #### 3.3.2 Get Method Missing one Field

-The GET method has a default field value (fallback behavior), which mean If access get method, it will return the default field I provide.
+The GET method has a default field value (fallback behavior), which means if access **get method**, it will return the default field I provide.

-Let run get method to get the field value: `curl -X GET http://127.0.0.1:8000/items/1`, please refer below picture to see output.
+Let's run the **get method** to get the field value: `curl -X GET http://127.0.0.1:8000/items/1`, please refer below picture to see the output.

-Let remove field for name `"name": "Foo"`, which will look like this below
+Let's remove the field for the name `"name": "Foo"`, which will look like this below

 ```
 # remove "name": "Foo"